oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * type `/$defs/version_t`: If any element doesn't match the semantic versioning, replace the all elements of type `/$defs/version_t` with the corresponding integer version.
 For that, CVRF CSAF converter sorts the items of `/document/tracking/revision_history` by `number` ascending according to the rules of CVRF.
 Then, it replaces the value of `number` with the index number in the array (starting with 1).
 The value of `/document/tracking/version` is replaced by value of `number` of the corresponding revision item.
 The match MUST be calculated by the original values used in the CVRF document.
 If this conversion was applied, for each Revision the original value of `cvrf:Number` MUST be set as `legacy_version` in the converted document.
 * `/document/acknowledgments[]/organization` and `/vulnerabilities[]/acknowledgments[]/organization`: If more than one `cvrf:Organization` instance is given, the CVRF CSAF converter converts the first one into the `organization`.
 In addition, the converter outputs a warning that information might be lost during conversion of document or vulnerability acknowledgment.
 * `/document/lang`: If one or more CVRF element containing an `xml:lang` attribute exist and contain the exact same value, the CVRF CSAF converter converts this value into `lang`.
 If the values of `xml:lang` attributes are not equal, the CVRF CSAF converter outputs a warning that the language could not be determined and possibly a document with multiple languages was produced.
 In addition, it SHOULD also present all values of `xml:lang` attributes as a set in the warning.
 * `/document/publisher/name` and `/document/publisher/namespace`: Sets the value as given in the configuration of the program or the corresponding argument the program was invoked with.
-If values from both sources are present, the program should prefer the latter one.
+If values from both sources are present, the program SHOULD prefer the latter one.
 The program SHALL NOT use hard-coded values.
 * `/document/tracking/id`: If the element `cvrf:ID` contains any line breaks or leading or trailing white space, the CVRF CSAF converter removes those characters.
 In addition, the converter outputs a warning that the ID was changed.
 * `/product_tree/relationships[]`: If more than one `prod:FullProductName` instance is given, the CVRF CSAF converter converts the first one into the `full_product_name`.
 In addition, the converter outputs a warning that information might be lost during conversion of product relationships.
 * `/vulnerabilities[]/cwe`: If more than one `vuln:CWE` instance is given, the CVRF CSAF converter converts the first one into `cwe`.
 In addition, the converter outputs a warning that information might be lost during conversion of the CWE.